 Figure 1: BrdU terminal label scheme.
 A typical S phase in mammalian cells last for 8 to 10 hours, and G2 is typically 2 to 5 hours.
 BrdU is added for increasing periods of time (green arrows) to label the last portions of the chromosomes to replicate.
 The chromosomes in mammalian cells replicate according to a temporal program, with early and late replication occurring at the beginning and end of S phase respectively (black line).
 Inactive X chromosomes are delayed in replication timing with the majority of DNA synthesis occurring during the second half of S phase (blue line).
 Chromosomes with delayed replication timing are delayed in both initiation and completion of DNA synthesis, with active replication continuing through G2 (red line).
 Asynchronous cultures are harvested for mitotic cells and processed for BrdU incorporation and FISH.

 Figure 2: Asynchronous replication of human chromosome 6.
 Cells containing an engineered deletion of the ASAR6 gene 4 were treated with BrdU for 5 hours, harvested for mitotic cells and processed for BrdU incorporation and FISH using a chromosome 6 paint as probe.
 The DNA was stained with DAPI (blue).
 A) A mitotic spread containing a typical “banded” pattern of BrdU incorporation (green) is shown.
 The chromosome 6 paint probe hybridized to two chromosome 6s (red) in this cell.
 B) The two chromosome 6s (i and ii) were “cut out” and displayed with the three fluorescent labels separated into distinct images.
-C) The chromosome 6s were analyzed using the Cytovision software and the signal intensity profiles for both DAPI and BrdU are shown.
+C) The chromosome 6s were analyzed using the Cytovision software and the signal intensity profiles for both DAPI (blue) and BrdU (green) are shown.
 The red line indicates the path used, from short arm (p) to long arm (q) for the quantification of both BrdU and DAPI.
+The Distance refers to the length of each chromosome from short arm (p) to long arm (q) in pixels.
 D) Quantification of the total signal for both DAPI and BrdU fluorescence.
 The total values represent the average pixel intensity multiplied by the area represented by those pixels.

 Figure 3: Delayed replication of human chromosome 6 containing a deletion of ASAR6.
 Cells containing an engineered deletion of the ASAR6 gene 4 were treated with BrdU for 5 hours, harvested for mitotic cells and processed for BrdU incorporation and FISH using a chromosome 6 CEP plus a BAC containing the ASAR6 gene as probes.
 The DNA was stained with DAPI (blue).
 A) A mitotic spread containing a typical “banded” pattern of BrdU incorporation (green) is shown.
 The chromosome 6 CEP probe hybridized to two chromosome 6s (large red centromeric signal), and the BAC hybridized to a single chromosome 6 (small red signal on the long arm) in this cell.
 Note the difference in the BrdU banding pattern between the two 6s.
 B) The deleted chromosome 6 is represented by D6 and the non-deleted 6 by 6.
 The two 6s were “cut out” and displayed with the three fluorescent labels separated into distinct images.
-C) The chromosome 6s were analyzed using the Cytovision software and the signal intensity profiles for both DAPI and BrdU are shown.
+C) The chromosome 6s were analyzed using the Cytovision software and the signal intensity profiles for both DAPI (blue) and BrdU (green) are shown.
 The red line indicates the path used, from short arm (p) to long arm (q) for the quantification of both BrdU and DAPI.
+The Distance refers to the length of each chromosome from short arm (p) to long arm (q) in pixels.
 D) Quantification of the total signal for both DAPI and BrdU fluorescence.
 The total values represent the average pixel intensity multiplied by the area represented by those pixels.